 In over 20 years of designing homes and public spaces we have realized environmental performance does not limit design but rather informs and adds depth and meaning to architectural form.
 Perhaps the greatest challenge of our civilization will be the reckoning of architecture and human design with laws of physics.
 Just as the arch represents an triumph of masonry over gravity physically and visually, so does the solar panel integrated with the highly efficient building envelope, heat pump technology and thermal bridge free construction represent the new understanding of global physics and how to keep the world safe from a climate perspective with intelligent architecture.

 Megan joined fuentesdesign in 2011 after earning her Masters of Science in Environmental Science and Engineering at Colorado School of Mines.
 Prior to that, Megan completed her Bachelors of Science at University of Wisconsin-Madison and worked for both governmental and private environmental organizations.
 Megan’s primary role with fuentesdesign is assistance with business and project management.
 Originally from Wisconsin, Megan brings her Midwest work ethic and genuine compassion for people and planet to the design process.
 Megan moved to Colorado in 2005 to attend graduate school and to race cyclocross and mountain bikes after winning two national championships in collegiate and U23 cyclocross.
-Her free time is now spent outdoors, hiking, cycling and paddleboarding with her husband (Brian Fuentes) and their children, Rona and Rio.
+Her free time is now spent outdoors, hiking, cycling and paddleboarding with her husband (Brian Fuentes) and their two children.